cursion-dev/server/README.md

 ## Environment

-Prior to running locally, configure all env's located in the /env directory. **For remote deployment, create all .env's in the deployed environment.
-Never store actual .env's in a repo.** Things to change:
+Prior to running app, configure all env's located in the /env directory.
+There are example .env files for both production and local environments marked `.env.dev.example` and `.env.prod.example`.
+Prior to running the app, be sure to update with your unique keys, domains, passwords, etc, and remove the `.example` extention from the files.  **Never store actual .env's in a repo.** Things to change:
+- high level django configs
+- admin credentials
-- email addresses
+- email credentials
-- passwords
-- usernames
+- database configs
-- allowed hosts
+- stripe keys
-- external API services and keys
+- OAuth keys
-- domain names (server and client)
+- twilio credentials
+- slack credentials
+- s3 remote storage credentials

 &nbsp;